LottieAnning/LIFE4136_rotation3/README.md

 ```
 gatk SelectVariants -R [name_of_your_reference_file].fasta -V [name_of_your_vcf].vcf -sn filtered_tetraploid.args -O filtered_tetraploid.vcf
 ```
-Download and read the vcf into local pc:
+Download the vcf and then read it into your local pc in R:
 ```
 vcf <- read.vcfR("filtered_tetraploids.vcf")
 ```